FranciscoPrestes/GemotricShapesTDD/README.md

 # GemotricShapesTDD
-This is a simple repository for pratice TDD  calculating off properties of  geometrics shapes.
+This is a simple repository for pratice TDD  calculating of properties of  geometrics shapes.
 Like area, perimeter, etc